dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ##### Pull Request Title

-Next up need to write a short but descriptive PR title.
+Next, you need to write a short but descriptive PR title.
 The PR title should be a brief summary of the PR in one sentence.
 Simply putting the issue number that the PR fixes is not acceptable.
 Prefix the title with the DSC resource name, or the repository name if the change is not specific to one DSC resource.